The WTA Saint Malo Tennis Tournament is a WTA 125 tournament that is played on outdoor clay courts at the Tennis Club Ja Saint Malo in France.

 Draw

-The draws for the 2023 singles and doubles tournaments in Saint-Malo will be available to view on the WTA Tour website closer to the start of the tournament.
+The draws for the 2023 singles and doubles tournaments in Saint-Malo are available to view on the WTA Tour website (see links below).

 Prize Money and Ranking Points